-IFQ Student/Staff Liaison, Lead Facilitator, Dare to Live Programme Director
+IFQ Lead Facilitator, Dare to Live Programme Director

-Mary-Joy has had over 25 years of experience as a horse owner/guardian and has a keen interest in equine behavioural science, specifically, how to support systemic and sustainable change in the way that humans and horses interact through understanding the innate needs, behaviours and psychology of both humans and horses.
-Mary-Joy works with and supports her own small herd, as well as having had a relationship with the IFEEL herd for some 5 years now.
-She is passionate about Trauma Informed practice and safeguarding as a foundation of EFHD delivery to enable the best outcomes for clients, the horses and facilitators themselves.
-She runs a small private practice as Equine Centre For Change in East Sussex.
+Mary-Joy has had over 35 years of experience as a horse owner/guardian and has a keen interest in equine behavioural science, specifically through understanding the innate needs, behaviours and psychology of both humans and horses.
+Mary-Joy works with and supports the IFEEL/Dare To Live herd as part of their care and management team.
+She is passionate about Trauma Informed/Trauma Skilled practice and safeguarding as a foundation of all equine therapeutic interventions to enable the best outcomes for clients, the horses and facilitators themselves.
+She also runs a small private clinical practice, Wildways Therapy, on the borders of East/West Sussex.

-Mary-Joy is a mum of 3 children (birth and adopted) and actively advocates for the needs of vulnerable children and young people to be better met through improved services and an embedded understanding of early trauma and it’s effects, in Education, Health and Social policy.
+Mary-Joy is a mum of 3 children (birth and adopted) and actively advocates for the needs of vulnerable families to be better met through improved services and an embedded understanding of early/developmental trauma, compassion fatigue and their effects, in Education, Health and Social policy.

 In her previous work life Mary-Joy worked as a singer and songwriter within the music and advertising industry